Mehmet Eray Özbek

-Mehmet Eray Özbek (born 9 January 2003) is a Turkish professional footballer who plays as a midfielder for Kayserispor.
+Mehmet Eray Özbek (born 9 January 2003) is a Turkish professional footballer who plays as a midfielder for Bandırmaspor.

 Club career

 Özbek joined the youth academy of Kayserispor in 2014, and worked his way up their youth categories.
 On 24 January 2019, he started training with Kayserispor's senior side.
 On 16 August 2019, he signed his first contract with the club for 3 seasons.
 He made his senior and professional debut with Kayserispor in a 3–3 Turkish Cup tie with Manisa FK on 19 December 2019.
 On 22 June 2022, he extended his contract with Kayserispor for 4 more seasons.
 On 3 February 2023, he joined Kırşehir FK on loan in the TFF Second League, for the second half of the 2022–23 season.

 International career

-Özbek first played for the Türkiye U16s in January 2019.
-In October 2024, he was called up to the Türkiye U20s.
+Özbek first played for the Turkey U16s in January 2019.
+In October 2024, he was called up to the Turkey U20s.